Aniridia is a rare condition where the iris (the coloured part of your eye) has not formed properly, so it may be missing or underdeveloped.

 What are the genetics of aniridia?

 All genes come in pairs.
 You inherit one copy of the gene from each of your parents to make a pair.
 Your genes give the cells in your body the instructions they need to work well and stay healthy.
 When a gene is faulty, the genes do not give their instructions correctly to the cells and the cells then don’t develop or work as they should.

 There are two ways in which aniridia can be inherited from a parent:

-People with aniridia aren’t able to control the amount of light entering their eyes because their iris tissue is missing, their pupils remain large and their eyes do not adjust to differing lighting levels.
+People with aniridia can't control the amount of light entering their eyes because their iris tissue is missing, their pupils remain large, and their eyes do not adjust to differing lighting levels.
 People with aniridia can therefore experience dazzle, particularly in bright conditions, or difficulty adjusting as light levels change, reducing vision.
 As well as having an impact on sight, the light sensitivity (photophobia) they experience can cause discomfort and can, for some people, cause headaches.

 Aniridia and these associated conditions affect everyone differently.
 So, while some people with aniridia have quite a lot of sight loss, others may have only mild blurred vision.

 What other eye conditions can be linked with aniridia?